-ArcGIS Online will be updated the evening of December 4th PST.
-There is a lot of useful functionality packed into this release, including some user interface updates, changes to administrative workflows, and an evolution in licensing from levels to user types.
-We understand that changes to the look and feel of software that you use daily can be disruptive.
-For this reason, we want to provide you with advance notice of these changes so you can be prepared and ready to use the new workflows bright and early on December 5th (or at midnight on the 4th if you are super keen).
+ArcGIS Online updated on the evening of December 5th, 2018, including some user interface updates, changes to administrative workflows, and an evolution in licensing from levels to user types.
 This article describes what’s new and what’s the same regarding licensing with user types, while a related article will review the updated user interface and workflows.

 What is a User Type?